geo-ant/varpro/README.md

 This crate implements a powerful algorithm to fit model functions to data, but it is restricted to so called _separable_ models.
 See the next section for an explanation.
-The lack of formulas on this site makes it hard to get into the depth of the what and how of this crate at this point.
+The lack of formulas on this site makes it hard to get into detail, see the next sections for a brief overview.
 [Refer to the documentation](https://docs.rs/varpro/) for all the meaty details including the math.

 ### What are Separable Models?

-Put simply, separable models are nonlinear functions that can be written as a *linear combination* of some *nonlinear* basis functions.
+Put simply, separable models are nonlinear functions which can be written as a *linear combination* of some *nonlinear* basis functions.
 A common use case for VarPro is e.g. fitting sums of exponentials, which is a notoriously ill-conditioned problem.